Give yourself something to look forward to

 We are constantly monitoring the advice provided by the UK Government and the Foreign and Commonwealth Office, as well as the guidance provided by the governments in our destinations.

 The FCDO is currently allowing UK residents to travel to Finland, Norway and Iceland without mandatory quarantine upon return.
-If you are returning to the UK from Sweden on or after 4am on 7th November, you will need to self-isolate upon return.
+The UK Government’s FCDO is advising against all but essential travel to Sweden.

-The Finnish Government has not yet removed the restrictions on arrival from the UK but, we have been advised by Visit Finland that this is being reviewed by their government at the moment to find the safest solution for all.
-Currently, for trips of up to 72 hours, these can be operated almost exactly as originally planned (with all necessary social distancing requirements).
+The Finnish Government has not yet removed the restrictions on arrival from the UK but, we have been advised by Visit Finland that this is being reviewed by their government every two weeks to find the safest solution for all.
+The current restrictions on UK citizens arriving in Finland are in place until the 9th February 2021.
+After this date, for trips of up to 72 hours, these can be operated almost exactly as originally planned (with all necessary social distancing requirements).
 A negative test result taken within 72 hours of arriving in Finland is required to be presented at the airport.
-The Finnish government are still to make a final decision on stays of longer than 72 hours, as soon as we have additional information on their final decision, we will provide an update.

 The Norwegian government are allowing countries with an infection rate of 20 people per 100,000 to travel without mandatory quarantine.

-Iceland is allowing arrivals from the UK but there are mandatory testing and quarantine upon arrival.
+Iceland is allowing arrivals from the UK but there are mandatory testing and quarantine restrictions upon arrival.

 All our local partners are constantly reviewing their procedures to provide additional peace of mind for our guests.
 If you have any questions regarding this, then please do not hesitate to get in touch.